sergiomtzlosa/faceWrapper-iphone/readme.md

 You can search faces using REST or POST service and you can receive JSON or XML response but you always get a NSDictionary with all data, you don't have to parse the raw response.

+Dependencies: This projects uses FBGraph to connect Facebook and SBJSON

 You can analyze images from the web or local images, but always as JPG files.

 * Added multiple POST images, FWImage has a property tag returned on delegate method, tag property on failure or REST request has -1 value.